pedrottimark/learning-react-native/Zebreto/README.md

 > Whenever possible, compute values on-the-fly to ensure that they don't get out of sync.

 In a previous section, you saw `mapStateToProps` merge properties of application state into the `props` of a container component whenever they change.
-It can also merge derived data returned from a selector.
+It can also merge derived data `noCardsDue` computed using the `someCardDueForReview` selector.

 Here is the relevant code in `src/components/NewCard/index.js`: